tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 - DNT Cookie handling (v3.1 and later)

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Hiding/Clicking</b>
-- Ads are visible when domain is 1st-party iff disableHidingForDNT is checked
+- Ads are visible when domain is 1st-party if disableHidingForDNT is checked
 - Requests are not blocked when domain is 1st-party iff disableHidingForDNT is checked
 - Requests are not blocked when domain is 3rd-party iff disableHidingForDNT is checked
 - No clicking when ad domain is on list iff disableClickingForDNT is checked (especially for 3rd-party)